NamitBhutani/missCordCrux/README.md

 - Render - For hosting the signalling (websockets) server
 - Railway - For hosting the Redis DB
 - Docker - For containerizing the signalling server and redis.
+  INFO-
+  Free instance types will spin down with inactivity - The webrtc server will spin down, to wake it up, visit https://webrtc-y1s8.onrender.com, if you get the response - Cannot GET / , it should work fine then!

 Known BUGS -

 - When a new member joins a group call, the stream isn't rendered for other members, but the new member can see the streams of other members.
+This is not consistent, sometimes it does render.
   (I feel this is due to how Next.js handles the rendering of components, and I'm working on a fix for this)

 Things I can improve -